 Victimisation consists of taking action against a person for asserting their rights under the law.

-For example, an employee who has spoken to their supervisor about being the subject of racial harassment by another member of staff and who is subsequently ignored by a group of staff within the section.
+For example, a member of staff who has spoken to their line manager about being the subject of racial harassment by another member of staff and who is subsequently ignored by a group of staff within the section.